What is a Personal Guarantee?

 Do all small business loans require a Personal Guarantee?

-Most small business loans require a personal guarantee.
+On the other hand, an SBA loan almost always requires a personal guarantee, which is a key aspect of government-backed financing.
 It is essential to understand how these guarantees work and your liabilities when pursuing business financing.

 What are the advantages of signing a Personal Guarantee?